hashicorp/terraform/.github/ISSUE_TEMPLATE.md

 - aws_instance
 - dnsimple_record

+If this issue appears to affect multiple resources, it may be an issue with Terraform's core, so please mention this.

 ### Terraform Configuration Files
 ```hcl
 # Copy-paste your Terraform configurations here - for large Terraform configs,